-To activate the High Altitude Mode, go to the SYSTEM SETUP: Advanced > High Altitude Mode, select On by pressing ◀ / ▶ on the projector or remote control.
+To activate the High Altitude Mode, go to the SYSTEM SETUP: Advanced > High Altitude Mode, select On by pressing $\triangleleft / \triangleright$ on the projector or remote control.
 A confirmation message displays.
-Highlight Yes and press Mode/enter on the projector or ENTER on the remote control.
+Highlight Yes and press Mode/Enter.

 Operation under "High Altitude Mode" may cause a higher decibel operating noise level because of increased fan speed necessary to improve overall system cooling and performance.